Trump receives mostly warm welcome at Alabama LSU rival game

 President Trump attended his third major sporting event in 13 days Saturday, traveling to Tuscaloosa, Ala. to take in the much-anticipated SEC matchup between the hometown Crimson Tide and the LSU Tigers.

-Trump and first lady Melania Trump, sitting in a box one tier above the field were introduced to the capacity crowd at Bryant-Denny Stadium just before the game began.
+Trump and first lady Melania Trump, sitting in a box one tier above the field, were introduced to the capacity crowd at Bryant-Denny Stadium just before the game began.
 The couple received sizable cheers, with a few boos mixed in.
 The crowd started chanting “USA, USA” shortly after they were introduced.

-Trump, who won Alabama with 63 percent of the vote in 2016 presidential election, smiled, gave a thumbs-up a few times and threw a couple of fist bumps into the air as the Alabama fans waved red and white pompoms in response.
+Trump, who won Alabama with 63 percent of the vote in the 2016 presidential election, smiled, gave a thumbs-up a few times and threw a couple of fist bumps into the air as the Alabama fans waved red and white pompoms in response.
 Melania Trump got an equally enthusiastic welcome.

+Joining the Trumps in the box were Sen. Richard Shelby, R-Ala., and members of Congress from both states.
+The group included Rep. Bradley Byrne, R-Ala., who is running for Senate against a field of primary opponents that includes former Attorney General Jeff Sessions.

 There was little sign of political sentiment on campus but plenty of bipartisan grumbling about the long lines to get in due to enhanced security.